genesys-samples/DataActionsWorkshop/content/020-Configuration/20_second.md

 ## Parsing the Response Body

 Now that you've found an API call that returns the data that we need, we need to determine the path that will return only the presence information we are looking for.
->**As you saw in the response on the developer center, much like our full store query example above, this specific call returned many lines of data that are irrelevant to the queue presence check, and depending on the specific call, or how many members in the queue, you may have returned thousands of lines of data.**
+>**As you saw in the response on the developer center, much like our full store query example above, this specific call returned many lines of data that are irrelevant to our goal of checking presence within the queue.
+Depending on the specific call, or for this call - how many members are in the queue, you may return thousands of lines of data.**

 There are many external tools that can assist you in parsing through JSON responses for the data you need.
 While Genesys does not have preferred tools for performing these actions, below are a few publicly accessible tools that will be used to perform these actions for this workshop.
 >**These tools are not required but can assist while learning JSON parsing.**